KDE/kde-builder/doc/source-reference/index.md

-# kdesrc-build documentation
+# kde-builder documentation

 Michael Pyne <mpyne@kde.org>
 v18.12, 2018-11-22

-kdesrc-build is intended to build KDE-based software from its source repository, although it can build other types of software from its native source control system(s) as well.
+kde-builder is intended to build KDE-based software from its source repository, although it can build other types of software from its native source control system(s) as well.

-This documentation is intended for developers to aid in hacking on kdesrc-build itself, or porting the same concepts to other build systems if necessary.
+This documentation is intended for developers to aid in hacking on kde-builder itself, or porting the same concepts to other build systems if necessary.

 ## Concepts